 "We all know she like me," Edward said from beside me.

 "No, I don't!"
 I protested.

 Edward turned his head to mine.
 Standing so close to him wasn't something I was really used to.
 Other times when he would actually touch me, he would push me away, or do something so he wouldn't be so close to me for longer then just a few seconds.
 Now that he was so close to me, I saw his eyes more clearly from this angle.
-I had to look up, because Edward was taller, his arm easily laid around my shoulders.
+I had to look up, and his arm laid easily around my shoulders.
 I dared myself to look a little longer at his eyes.
 I wasn't sure where this little confidence came from.
 I soon realized this confidence wasn't good.
 Edward wasted no time before using it against me.

 "Yes, you do," Edward said.
 "You are always looking at me."

 I knew he wasn't implying on just now, even though that smile on his lips right now told me he had noticed my staring.
 I also knew I hadn't been very careful at times when I looked at Edward, because I always caught his eyes.
 And when I looked quickly away and then look back, he wasn't looking at me anymore.

 "Old news," Emmett suddenly said.
 "We have to hurry, Edward!"

 "Yeah, yeah," Edward said, slightly annoyed now.
 His smile instantly left, as if it had never been there at all.
 "I just wanted to tell Bella that I like her too."

 Rosalie's laugh echoed in the toilets, sounding very high and sharp in my ears.
 I had the urge to close my ears with my fingers, but I didn't think that Rosalie would like that.
 She'd probably be offended if I did it.
 Tanya and Lauren had joined Rosalie almost as soon as she had begun, creating more laughter.